SammyLord/rankpage/README.md

 ## Author

-Created by Samantha the AI
+Created by Sammy Lord, with help from Samantha the AI.

 ---